 It provides a more objective and understandable basis for the staff to determine that the licensee performance deficiency, as defined, has been or is being addressed by the licensee prior to “closing” greater than Green findings from the Action Matrix.

 If a relationship between a degraded condition and a performance deficiency is identified, the inspection staff must describe how the licensee performance deficiency was the proximate cause of the degraded condition.
 In other words, the performance deficiency is not the degraded condition itself, it is the proximate cause of the degraded condition.
 The determination of cause does not need to be based on a rigorous root cause evaluation (which might take a licensee months to complete), but rather on a reasonable assessment and judgment of the staff.
 The term “proximate cause” is intended to describe a cause that was a significant contributor to the occurrence of the degraded condition.
 In addition, there could be several additional causal factors that contribute, either in parallel or in series logic, to the occurrence of the degraded condition; however, only a single proximate cause needs to be linked to the performance deficiency.
 Once the staff has described how a licensee performance deficiency is the proximate cause of a degraded condition, the SDP, via applicable attachments and appendices, estimates the safety or security significance of the degraded condition.
+It is important to ensure the specific wording of the performance deficiency does not restrict the ability to assess all of the risk presented by the issue.

 0308.03-06 THE INDEPENDENCE OF INSPECTION FINDINGS